Skip to content

 What is the 50/30/20 rule?

 A simple budgeting framework popularised by US Senator Elizabeth Warren.
-Spend 50% of your take-home pay on needs (rent, food, utilities, EMI), 30% on wants (eating out, entertainment, shopping), and save/invest the remaining 20%.
+Spend 50% of your take-home pay on needs (rent, food, utilities, loan instalments), 30% on wants (eating out, entertainment, shopping), and save/invest the remaining 20%.

 It works as a starting point.
-In high-rent metros like Mumbai or Bengaluru, rent alone can be 30–40% of take-home — many Indians use 60/20/20 or 70/15/15 in those cases.
-Use the calculator above to see your actual split.
+In expensive metros, rent alone can be 30–40% of take-home — many people adjust to 60/20/20 or 70/15/15 in those cases.
+Use the calculator above to see your real split.

-Should I count EMI as needs or savings?
+Should I count loan EMI as needs or savings?

 Home loan EMI is a need (housing).
 But the principal portion of the EMI builds equity, so some advisors include it in savings.
-Practical approach: count the full EMI under needs and use the 20% savings bucket for SIPs / FDs / emergency fund separately.
+Practical approach: count the full EMI under needs and use the 20% savings bucket for retirement / emergency fund / investments separately.

 What if I cannot save 20%?